prrathnayake/conveyancers-marketplace/README.md

 # 4. (Optional) Install dependencies if you plan to run the Next.js dev server locally
 (cd frontend && npm install)

-# 5. Seed sample data using the admin UI (optional but recommended)
-# Start the admin portal locally (see the Admin portal workflow below) to access the seeding shortcuts and dashboards
+# 5. Sign in with the seeded administrator account using ADMIN_SEED_EMAIL and ADMIN_SEED_PASSWORD

 # 6. Access the stack
 # Frontend: https://localhost